nickrosh/evol-teacher/README.md

 Naturally, you should also cite the original LLaMA paper [1] and the Self-Instruct paper [2].
 Also thanks to [Teknium1](https://github.com/teknium1/stanford_alpaca-replit) for the Replit Training Script.
-I made some changes for the Evolution Instruct format.
+I made some changes for the Evolution Instruct format input.